electrongonewild/Hacktoberfest-2k23/README.md

 - After confirming the changes contribute by making a pull request
 - And wait for you Pull Request to be accepted
 - That's It!
 Follow these steps and make your Pull Request (PR).

+# Eligibilty Criteria
+- Same interfacing solution will not be accepted
+- Star and fork the repository
+- Must add your name and github username to Contributors.md after completing your task